saranzxz/Dedicated-Path/README.md

 - simple.p4
     - Switch 2 and switch 3 use this program to route packets to the client.
 There are not priority specific routing logic since they are intended to simply forward traffic.

-On a high level, packets are crafted using scapy as follows at the server,\n
+On a high level, packets are crafted using scapy as follows at the server,<br>
 <code>Ether() / IP(dst = IP of client, proto = 0x92) / Priority(Priority = 1 or 0) / Raw(load = video/metadata)</code>